christophsax/seasonal/README.md

 ### Graphs

-All plots from Win X-13 should be reproducible in R. The main plot function draws the seasonally adjusted and unadjusted series, as well as the outliers.
+All plots from Win X-13, a graphical Windows version of X-13ARIMA-SEATS, should be reproducible in R. The main plot function draws the seasonally adjusted and unadjusted series, as well as the outliers.
 Optionally, it also draws the trend of the seasonal decomposition.

     x <- seas(AirPassengers, regression.aictest = c("td", "easter"))
     plot(x)